 During hot weather, rocks or stone just beneath the lawn may heat up enough to burn the grass from the bottom up.
-If you notice that spots occur in the same place whenever it gets hot, consider digging into the lawn to see if there are hidden sources of heat like big rocks or some debris.
+If you notice that spots occur in the same place whenever it gets hot, consider digging into the lawn to see if there are hidden sources of heat such as big rocks or some debris.

 Incorrect Sprinkler Coverage